KelvinHere/Milestone-Interactive/testing.md

 - When you run out of time the board is removed and you are prompted of a loss
 - When you win the win jingle plays and the board remains completed
 - When a pair is solved you cannot re-select the solved tiles in any way
-- When the player clicks rapidly they cannot select more than one tile
+- When the player clicks rapidly they cannot select any more than two tiles
 - If the player reloads the page halfway through a game the game resets completely including solved tiles and timer
 - The player cannot select tiles after the timer has run out
 - On win or loss the 'Try again' button is displayed